Coder787-source/OmniChess/README.md

 Stockfish Engine: Download here

-Note: Place the downloaded .exe in the project root directory.
+Other Notes: Place the downloaded .exe in the project root directory and make sure you use the ARM version on ARM computers,and the x86_64 version on x86_64 computers.

 Installation
 Clone or download this repository.